Tensions rise as North and South Korea exchange fire

 South Korea's military, which said it fired "tens" of artillery rounds in response, raised its alert status to the highest level.

-South Korean President Park Geun-hye told defense officials to "react firmly" to North Korean provocations, a spokesman quoted her as saying.
+South Korean President Park Geun-hye told defence officials to "react firmly" to North Korean provocations, a spokesman quoted her as saying.

-"Our military has stepped up monitoring and is closely watching North Korean military movements," South Korea's Defense Ministry said.
+"Our military has stepped up monitoring and is closely watching North Korean military movements," South Korea's Defence Ministry said.

 'RECKLESS PROVOCATION'